VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Methodology

+\PAR{Core UDA techniques:} VFM-UDA++ builds on pseudo-labeling, a widely used approach in UDA~\cite{laine2017temporal, araslanov_self-supervised_2021, hoyer_hrda_2022, mic_2023, cluda_2022, xie_sepico_2022}.
+To improve its robustness, we incorporate an Exponential Moving Average (EMA) teacher model~\cite{tarvainen_mean_2017} to generate more stable pseudo-labels across training iterations.
+Additionally, we apply pseudo-label weighting~\cite{french_semi-supervised_2020, Olsson2021WACV} to prioritize high-confidence predictions and suppress noisy ones, particularly during the early training stages, when pseudo-label accuracy is low.

-\paragraph{Multi-scale VFM encoder:} Vision Transformers (ViTs) typically output single-scale features, which can be limiting for tasks like segmentation that benefit from multi-scale, high-resolution features.
-To address this, and unlike VFM-UDA~\cite{englert2024exploring}, we extend ViT-based VFMs~\cite{dinov2_2023} with a ViT-Adapter~\cite{chen2022vitadapter} that outputs multi-resolution features, enabling accurate segmentation for object edges and small objects.
-Our experiments primarily utilize DINOv2 as the ViT-based VFM due to its robust performance, as shown in the supplementary material.
+\PAR{Multi-scale VFM encoder:} Vision Transformers (ViTs) typically output single-scale features, which can be limiting for semantic segmentation tasks that benefit from multi-scale, high-resolution features.
+Unlike VFM-UDA~\cite{englert2024exploring}, we address this by extending ViT-based VFMs~\cite{dinov2_2023} with a ViT-Adapter~\cite{chen2022vitadapter} that outputs multi-resolution features, enabling accurate segmentation for object edges and small objects.
+Our experiments primarily utilize DINOv2 as the ViT-based VFM due to its robust performance, as shown in ~\cref{tab:vfmpretraining}.

-\paragraph{Multi-scale decoder:} To use the benefits of the multi-resolution features generated by the ViT-Adapter, we pair it with our custom BasicPyramid decoder.
-This decoder uses only convolutions~\cite{lecun2015deep}, ReLU~\cite{agarap2018relu}, and BatchNorm~\cite{szeged2015batchnorm}, and it progressively scales up features while aggressively reducing channel size at higher resolutions, see ~\cref{fig:main_arch}.
-This design choice enables faster inference at high resolution, differentiating it from DAFormer~\cite{hoyer_daformer_2022}, which doesn't use a pyramid structure and instead scales all features to a single high-resolution feature.
-As detailed in ~\cref{sec:results_multiscalearch}, our BasicPyramid decoder achieves the best balance of computational efficiency and segmentation accuracy when compared to alternatives, including DAFormer~\cite{hoyer_daformer_2022}, HRDA~\cite{hoyer_hrda_2022}, and Mask2Former~\cite{cheng2021mask2former}, making it the preferred decoder for VFM-UDA++.

-\paragraph{Auxiliary training techniques:} To optimize UDA performance, we explore a range of training strategies, and each is re-evaluated in the context of multi-scale ViT-based VFMs to see their impact on domain alignment and generalization.
-Our final configuration takes advantage of techniques such as learning rate multiplier between encoder and decoder layers, Domain Adaptation via Cross-domain Mixed Sampling (DACS)~\cite{tranheden_dacs_2021}, Rare Class Sampling~\cite{hoyer_daformer_2022} to improve the representation of uncommon categories and Masked Image Consistency (MIC)~\cite{mic_2023} for robust spatial consistency.

-Additionally, we compare our proposed feature alignment loss with DAFormer's Feature Distance Loss~\cite{hoyer_daformer_2022}.
-Unlike DAFormer, which relies on explicit masking of stuff and thing classes, VFM-UDA++ leverages VFM feature extractors trained on large-scale, diverse datasets, allowing them to inherently capture both stuff and thing class types in their feature representations.
-As a result, our method eliminates the need for stuff-thing masking, enabling the feature extractor to be applied to both the source and target domains, which was not the case for DAFormer's Feature Distance loss.
-Furthermore, we introduce a projector head to enable flexibility in feature alignment.
-This component decouples feature extraction from the student model, allowing for the use of a more expressive and larger teacher model.